 - a.
 The decision-makers will conduct the hearing in a professional and orderly manner, including establishing reasonable time restrictions that will apply equally to all parties. - b.
-Prior to the presentation of witnesses, the decision-makers may allow each party's advisor to make an opening statement. - c.
-The decision-makers will allow each party to present witnesses to provide testimony related to the allegations within the Formal Complaint. - d.
+The decision-makers will allow each party to present witnesses to provide testimony related to the allegations within the Formal Complaint. - c.
 The decision-makers will administer an oath for each witness before the witness is permitted to answer questions.
-During any witness testimony, relevant evidence may also be submitted. - e.
-The decision-makers may also ask witnesses to provide testimony related to the allegations within the Formal Complaint. - f.
-Each party's advisor(s) will be permitted to ask any witnesses (including the other party) all relevant questions and follow-up questions, including questions challenging the credibility of the witness.
-The decision-makers may limit questioning that the decision-makers determine is cumulative. - g.
-Questions, including cross examination questions, must be conducted directly, orally, and in real time by the party's advisor and never by a party personally. - h.
-Each party's advisor will only be permitted to ask cross examination questions and other questions that are relevant to the allegations. - A before a witness (including the Complainant and the Respondent) answers a cross-examination or other question, the decision-makers must first determine whether the question is relevant. - ii.
-If a question is not relevant, the decision-maker(s) will not allow the question and must explain any decision to exclude as not relevant. - i.
+During any witness testimony, relevant evidence may also be submitted. - d.
+The decision-makers may also ask witnesses to provide testimony related to the allegations within the Formal Complaint. - e.
+Each party's advisor(s) will be permitted to ask any witnesses (including the other party) all relevant questions and follow-up questions, including

+- questions challenging the credibility of the witness.
+The decision-makers may limit questioning that the decision-makers determine is cumulative. - f.
+Questions, including cross examination questions, must be conducted directly, orally, and in real time by the party's advisor and never by a party personally. - g.
+Each party's advisor will only be permitted to ask cross examination questions and other questions that are relevant to the allegations. - i.
+Before a witness (including the Complainant and the Respondent) answers a cross-examination or other question, the decision-makers must first determine whether the question is relevant. - ii.
+If a question is not relevant, the decision-maker(s) will not allow the question and must explain any decision to exclude a question as not relevant. - h.
 Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove: - i.
 That someone other than the Respondent committed the conduct alleged by the Complainant, or - ii.
-If the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - j.
-If a party or witness does not submit to cross-examination at the live hearing, the decisionmakers: - i.
-Must relay on any statement of that party or witness in reaching a determination regarding responsibility; and - ii.
-Cannot draw any inference about a determination regarding responsibility based solely on the party's or witness's absence from the live hearing or refusal to answer cross examination or other questions. - k.
+If the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent. - i.
+If a party or witness does not submit to cross-examination at the live hearing, the decision-makers: - i.
+Must not rely on any statement of that party or witness in reaching a determination regarding responsibility; and - ii.
+Cannot draw any inference about a determination regarding responsibility based solely on the party's or witness's absence from the live hearing or refusal to answer cross examination or other questions. - j.
 After both parties have had an equal opportunity to ask relevant questions of witnesses, the decision-makers may determine that the opportunity to present witnesses has ended.
-At that time, the decision-makers may permit each party to make a closing statement.
-The decision-makers may then close the hearing.
+The decision-makers may then close the hearing. - (4) Transcript